 - The International Marketplace is the gift shop for the LA Zoo.
 It has great apparel, animal-themed books, music, plush animals, and lots of toys.
 It's hard to get kids to leave.

 - You can get free admission to the LA Zoo if you have an EBT card!

 - The park is in a corner of Griffith Park and as such, data cell reception can be iffy in certain areas.
 It might be tough to look up info on Google about the leopard in the Rainforests of America exhibit, but luckily the zoo is packed full of informative signage about the animals.

 The Los Angeles Zoo is located at 5333 Zoo Drive in Los Angeles.
 It is open seven days a week year-round, except for Thanksgiving and Christmas.
-Check the zoo's website for details on hours and admission.
+The Zoo is open daily from 10am - 5pm, and tickets are $22 for adults 13 and up, $19 for seniors, and $17 for kids ages 2-12.
+Children under 2 are always free.
+Check the zoo's website for updates to hours and admission before you visit!